SparkyBobo/dmxdemonstrator/software/receiver/README.md

 ## Overview

-The receiver software is an Arduino sketch design for use with the both the DMX-RX1, the standard receiver.
+The receiver software is an Arduino sketch design for use with the the DMX-RX1, the standard receiver.

 ## Compatibility